alainm23/ioncolorgenerator/README.md

 ```

 ## Donations
-Stripe is not yet available in my country, If you like Planner and you want to support its development, consider donating via [PayPal](https://www.paypal.me/alainm23)
+Stripe is not yet available in my country, If you like Ion Color Generator and you want to support its development, consider donating via [PayPal](https://www.paypal.me/alainm23)

 Made with ❤ in Perú